ntnu-blackandbrown/clozet/backend/Clozet-Auth-Mailtrap-Testing-Guide.md

    - This will verify the user's email and automatically log them in
    - JWT cookies will be set

-### 2. Login/Logout
+### 2. Login/Logout and Password Change

-5. Send the **Logout User** request to test logout functionality
-   - This will invalidate the JWT tokens and remove cookies

-6. Send the **Login User** request to test login functionality
+5. Send the **Login User** request to test login functionality
    - This will authenticate with the registered user credentials
    - JWT cookies will be set

+6. Send the **Change Password (Logged In)** request
+   - This will change the user's password while logged in
+   - The current password and new password will be sent in the request
+   - The password will be updated in the database

+   **Known Issue:** The change password endpoint currently returns a 500 error but still changes the password successfully.
+This will be fixed in a future update.

+7. Send the **Logout User** request to test logout functionality
+   - This will invalidate the JWT tokens and remove cookies

+8. Send the **Login with Changed Password** request
+   - This will authenticate with the new password
+   - Confirms the password was successfully changed

-### 3. Password Reset Flow
+### 3. Password Reset Flow (via Email)

-7. Send the **Request Password Reset** request
+9. Send the **Request Password Reset** request
    - This will trigger a password reset email to be sent to Mailtrap

-8. Check your Mailtrap inbox for the password reset email
+10. Check your Mailtrap inbox for the password reset email
     - Subject: "Tilbakestill ditt passord på Clozet"
     - Extract the reset token from the email link (after `token=` in the URL)

-9. Set the `resetToken` variable in Postman with the extracted token
+11. Set the `resetToken` variable in Postman with the extracted token
     - Click on the collection (Clozet-Auth-Mailtrap-Tests)
     - Go to the Variables tab
     - Update the `resetToken` value

-10. Send the **Validate Reset Token** request
+12. Send the **Validate Reset Token** request
     - This validates that the token is valid and not expired

-11. Send the **Reset Password** request
+13. Send the **Reset Password** request
     - This uses the token to reset the password to `newpassword123`

-12. Send the **Login with New Password** request
+14. Send the **Login with New Password** request
     - This tests logging in with the newly reset password

 ## Extracting Tokens from Mailtrap Emails